WARNING: Version 1.5 of Elasticsearch has passed its EOL date.

 In order to use scrolling, the initial search request should specify the

-parameter in the query string, which tells Elasticsearch how long it
+scroll parameter in the query string, which tells Elasticsearch how long it

-should keep the “search context” alive (see Keeping the search context alive), eg ?scroll=1m
+should keep the “search context” alive (see Keeping the search context alive), eg ?scroll=1m.

-API in order to retrieve the next batch of
+be passed to the scroll API in order to retrieve the next batch of

 results.